michaloblastni/local-neural-monitoring/README.md

 # Local Neural Monitoring 0.2.0

-**Local Neural Monitoring** is a native Windows application written in C for real-time EEG signal visualization and recording.
-It is designed to interface with the [Olimex EEG-SMT device](https://www.olimex.com/Products/EEG/OpenEEG/) over a serial connection (COM3) and display two EEG channels with a smooth waveform plot.
-The device is physically connected to a USB port but simply appears as COM3.
+**Local Neural Monitoring** is a simple Windows application that monitors and records your neural activity at home.
+It works with the [Olimex EEG-SMT device](https://www.olimex.com/Products/EEG/OpenEEG/), which you plug into your computer with a USB cable.
+The application shows two channels with your neural activity, allows you to filter the alpha waves, beta waves, and other.
+You can also record your neural activity with it and later analyze it using Jupyter notebook to investigate something that you want to know.

 ![Local Neural Monitoring](local_neural_monitoring.png)